 Aren’t you so excited sometimes that you just can’t sleep, no matter how hard you try?

 That’s what’s happening with your baby.
-The new things she is learning to do are just so exciting that she can’t sleep.
+The new mental and physical leaps she is learning are just so exciting that she can’t sleep.
 Understandable, but really frustrating for you.

 When to expect sleep regressions